WiseGirls: Onset feud

 We had one verbal argument, one day [...] but there was no physicality whatsoever — as if you could really imagine me rolling on the ground and pulling her hair out, as the National Enquirer said [...]
 I'm very sorry for the recent troubles that she's experiencing.
 I think she'll come out of it fine.
 She's a very smart person.

 In 2002, once the film's promotion began, Carey stated in an interview for Reuters that, "2001 was chock-full of rumours, so why even address it, it's nonsense".
 In 2018, Sorvino confirmed on Twitter that Carey did "throw a salt shaker over [her] head" but there was "no wrestling or physical contact".

 Promotion and release

 For WiseGirls, Carey appeared on MTV Italy and Entertainment Tonight among other channels to promote the film.
 Anspaugh, Carey, Sorvino and Melora Walters were present at the film's world premiere at the 2002 Sundance Film Festival.
-The film was released on HBO and Cinemax.
+The film was released through Cinemax.